Fractional Loop Group and Twisted K-Theory: Generalized supersymmetric WZW model

 Let us recall the construction of a family of supercharges $Q(A)$ for the supersymmetric Wess-Zumino-Witten model in the setting of representations of the smooth loop algebra, \cite{Mic02}, \cite{Lan}, \cite{FHT03}.

 Here we assume that $G$ is a connected, simply connected simple compact Lie group of dimension $N$.
 Let $\mathcal{H}_b$ denote the ``bosonic" Hilbert space carrying an irreducible unitary highest weight representation of the loop algebra $\widehat{L\mathfrak{g}}$ of level $k$.
-The level is quantized to non-negative integer multiples of $\frac{2}{\theta^2}$, where $\theta$ is the length of the longest root of $G$.
+The level $k$ is a non-negative integer and we introduce $k' = 2\theta^2 k$, where $\theta$ is the length of the longest root of $G$.
 The generators of the loop algebra in Fourier basis $T^a_n$ satisfy

 where $n\in\mathbb{Z}$ and $a=1,2,\ldots,N$.
 We fix an orthonormal basis $T^a$ in $\mathfrak{g}$, with respect to the Killing form, so that the structure constants $\lambda^{abc}$ are completely antisymmetric and the Casimir invariant $C_2=\lambda^{abc}\lambda^{acb}$ equals $-N$.
 Moreover, we have